Johnny-Cavalcanti/hematology-app/README.md

 Modifique estilos no Tailwind ou adicione classes personalizadas no index.css.

 ### 📝 Licença
-Create with love by MIT © [Jonathan Cavalcanti]
+Create with love by MIT © [Jonathan Cavalcante]